Evolution of networks with multiple junctions: Classification of possible blow--up limits

 We call end--points of the degenerate regular network $\SS$, the images of the vertices of multiplicity one of the graph $G$, by the map $\Gamma$. \end{defn}

 \begin{rem}\ \begin{itemize} \item A regular network is clearly a degenerate regular network.

-\item This definition will be useful to deal with the limit sets when at some time a curve of the network ``collapses'', that is, its length goes to zero (later on in Section~\ref{behavsing}).
+\item This definition will be useful to deal with the limit sets when at some time a curve of the network collapses, namely, its length goes to zero (later on in Section~\ref{behavsing}).

-\item A degenerate regular network $\SS$ with underlying graph $G$, seen as a subset in $\R^2$, is a $C^1$ network, not necessarily regular, that can have end--points and/or unbounded curves.
-Moreover, self--intersections and curves with integer multiplicities can be present.
-Anyway, by the degenerate $120$ degrees condition at the last point of the definition, at every image of a multi--point of $G$ the sum (possibly with multiplicities) of the exterior unit tangents (the ``assigned'' ones cancel each other in pairs) is zero.
+\item Seen as a subset in $\R^2$, a degenerate regular network $\SS$ with underlying graph $G$, is a $C^1$ network, not necessarily regular, that can have end--points and/or unbounded curves.
+Moreover self--intersections and curves with integer multiplicities can be present.
+Anyway by the degenerate $120$ degrees condition at the last point of the definition, at every image of a multi--point of $G$ the sum (possibly with multiplicities) of the exterior unit tangents (the ``assigned'' ones cancel each other in pairs) is zero.
 Notice that this implies that every multiplicity--one $3$--point must satisfy the $120$ degrees condition. \end{itemize} \end{rem}